 You can use the conditional tag method for various scenarios, such as:

-- You want to display a line of text only for a particular category
+- Displaying a line of text only for a particular category.

-- You want to show a number of posts for a particular category
+- Showing a number of posts for a particular category.

-- You want to show the oldest content first for a particular category
+- Showing the oldest content first for a particular category.

 Method 3 (Recommend): Use Codeable